olzhas/PID_cpp11/README.md

 # Discrete PID implementation in C++11

-Simplistic header only library for discrete PID control.
+Simplistic header only library for discrete PID control with anti-windup.

 # Getting started
 ## Download